NoxArt/SublimeText2-FTPSync/README.md

 * Multithreaded uploading and downloading
 * Local&remote renaming and deleting
 * Progress bar for multiple up/download

-Recently
 * [*experimental*] Remote browsing and manipulating via file list
-* Now downloading via temporary file for better stability (error during process will not harm the local file)

 For more info look into [Wiki](https://github.com/NoxArt/SublimeText2-FTPSync/wiki/_pages)